quantify-os/quantify-core/.gitlab/merge_request_templates/New release.md

     - List of highlights followed by changelog.
     - Add a few images or animated GIFs showcasing the new exciting features.

-1. Do TestPyPi release (also see https://adriaanrol.com/posts/pypi/):
-    - [ ] Checkout the tag you just created:
-       ```bash
-       git fetch && git checkout $NEW_VERSION
-       ```
-    - [ ] Build package and upload to TestPyPi:
-       ```bash
-       # Always update first
-       pip install --user --upgrade setuptools wheel

-       # Clear dist/ directory
-       rm dist/*

-       # This creates several files in the dist/ directory
-       python setup.py sdist bdist_wheel

-       # If ^ runs without warnings you can upload to test.pypi.org
-       python -m twine upload --repository testpypi dist/*
-       ```
+1. [ ] When `Release to test.pypi.org` job of a tag pipeline succeeds,
-    - [ ] Install package in (test) env and validate (e.g., run a quick notebook).
+       install a package from test.pypi.org in an empty test virtual environment and validate it (e.g., run a quick notebook, pytest, etc.).

        ```bash
        pip install quantify-core==x.x.x --extra-index-url=https://test.pypi.org/simple/
        ```